sluukkonen/iiris/README.md

 - Support only native JavaScript data types.
 - Target reasonably current JavaScript environments (Node 10+)

-Iiris is still alpha-quality software, so bugs and heavy changes to the API should be expected.
+Iiris is still alpha-quality software, so bugs and changes to the API should be expected.

 If you've tried Iiris and something doesn't seem to be working as expected, [let me know](https://github.com/sluukkonen/iiris/issues/new/choose)!